wordshaker/jesswhite_4/contributions.md

 ### Meetup Organisation
 Below is a list of meetups I co-organise
 #### 2020 - Present
-- **<a href="https://www.meetup.com/dotnetnotts/" target="_blank">.NET Nottingham Meetup</a>** A monthly meetup centered around .NET talks.
+- **<a href="https://www.meetup.com/dotnetnotts/" rel="noreferrer" target="_blank">.NET Nottingham Meetup</a>** A monthly meetup centered around .NET talks.

 <br/>

 ### Conference Organisation
 Below is a list of conferences I co-organise
 #### 2019 - Present
-- **<a href="https://www.dddeastmidlands.com/" target="_blank">DDD East Midlands Conference</a>** Developer!
+- **<a href="https://www.dddeastmidlands.com/" rel="noreferrer" target="_blank">DDD East Midlands Conference</a>** Developer!
 Developer!
 Developer!
 East Midlands is a general technology conference, for the community, by the community.
 This not-for-profit has all of its talks displayed anonymously and talks are selected by attendee vote.

 <br/>